 Keep cooling the burn while waiting for professional help to arrive.

-The area should be cooled for at least 10 minutes.
+Cool the area for at least 10 minutes.
 Ensure you are cooling the burn and not the casualty – keep the casualty as warm and dry as possible.

 Whilst cooling, remove any constricting items (the area may swell), such as jewellery or clothing, from the affected area unless they are stuck to the burn.